An Approximation Algorithm for Maximum Stable Matching with Ties and Constraints: Introduction

 Recently, matching problems with constraints have been studied extensively \cite{BDKW14,EHYY14,FT17,KK15,KK17}.
 Motivated by the matching scheme used in the higher education sector in Hungary, Bir{\'o} et al.~\cite{BFIM10} studied {\em { \sc ca} with common quotas}.
 In this problem, in addition to individual colleges, certain subsets of colleges, called {\em bounded sets}, have upper quotas.
 Such constraints are also called {\em regional caps} or {\em distributional constraints}, and they have been studied in \cite{Goto16, KK18}.
 Meanwhile, motivated by academic hiring, Huang \cite{CCH10} introduced the {\em classified stable matching problem}.
 This is an extension of { \sc ca} in which each individual college has quotas for subsets of students, called {\em classes}.
 Its many-to-many generalizations have been studied in \cite{FK16, Yokoi17}. \footnote{In \cite{FK16, Goto16, CCH10, Yokoi17}, not only upper quotas but also lower quotas are considered.
 With lower quotas, the existence of stable matching is not guaranteed.
 In this paper, we consider only upper quotas.} For these models, the laminar structure of constraints is commonly found to be the key to the existence of a stable matching.
 A family $\laminar$ of sets is called {\em laminar} if any $L,L'\in \laminar$ satisfy $L\subseteq L'$ or $L\supseteq L'$ or $L\cap L'=\emptyset$ (also called {\em nested} or {\em hierarchical}).
 In \cite{BFIM10,CCH10}, the authors showed that a stable matching exists in their models if regions or classes form laminar families, whereas the existence is not guaranteed in the general case.
 Furthermore, in the laminar case, a stable matching can be found efficiently, and all stable matchings have the same cardinality.
 Applications with laminar constraints have been discussed in \cite{KK18}.

 The purpose of this paper is to introduce ties to a matching model with laminar constraints.
 In the previous studies described above, the preferences of agents were assumed to be strictly ordered.
 However, ties naturally arise in real problems.
-The preference of an agent is said to contain a {\em tie} if she is indifferent between two or more agents on the opposite side.
+Matching models with ties have been studied widely in the literature \cite{Irving94, GIbook, Manlovebook}, where the preference of an agent is said to contain a {\em tie} if she is indifferent between two or more agents on the opposite side.
 When ties are allowed, the existence of a stable matching is maintained; however, stable matchings vary in cardinalities.
 As it is desirable to produce a large matching in practical applications, we consider the problem of finding a maximum-cardinality stable matching.

 Such a problem is known to be difficult even in the simple matching model without constraints.
 The problem of finding a maximum stable matching in the setting of {\em stable marriage with ties and incomplete lists}, called {\sc max-smti}, is NP-hard \cite{IMMM99,MIIMM02}, as is obtaining an approximation ratio within $\frac{33}{29}$ \cite{Yanagisawa07}.
 For its approximability, several algorithms with improved approximation ratios have been proposed \cite{IMY07,IMY08,Kiraly11,Kiraly13, Mcdermid09,Paluch14}.
 The current best ratio is $\frac{3}{2}$ by a polynomial-time algorithm proposed by McDermid \cite{Mcdermid09} as well as linear-time algorithms proposed by Paluch \cite{Paluch14} and Kir\'aly \cite{Kiraly13}.
 The $\frac{3}{2}$-approximability extends to the settings of { \sc ca} with ties \cite{Kiraly13} and the student-project allocation problem with ties \cite{CM18}.